Attention: For optimal viewing, please use Firefox or Google Chrome. This website is not fully supported by Internet Explorer.

 Who is the current Ombudsperson?

-Jay Chalke was appointed BC’s Ombudsperson by a unanimous motion of the Legislative Assembly in May 2015.
-His six year term began on July 1, 2015.
+Jay Chalke was appointed Ombudsperson in May, 2015 by unanimous motion of the Legislative Assembly and reappointed to a second six-year term starting July 1, 2021.
 Read more

 What does the Ombudsperson do?

 The Ombudsperson listens to, and investigates approximately 8,000 complaints each year about local and provincial organizations in BC (provincial government ministries, Crown corporations, hospitals & health authorities, public schools, colleges and universities, local governments & regional districts and more).
 The office also investigates allegations of wrongdoing and reprisal from current and former employees of the provincial government.

 What is an Independent Office of the Legislature?

 British Columbia has ten independent offices of the Legislative Assembly.
 To ensure their independence and impartiality, these offices do not report directly to government or a specific minister.
 To further underscore their independence they have:

 annual budgets reviewed by an all-party parliamentary committee